bharagha/eal-2026.0.0/libraries/dl-streamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

 </tbody>
 </table>

-Once the pipeline is created, both applications register a custom probe handler and attach it to the sink pad of the overlay element.
+Once pipelines are created, both applications register a custom probe handler and attach it to the sink pad of the overlay element.
-This code sequence is (again) very similar, except different elements are used: `nvosd` and `gvawatermark`
+The probe registration code is (again) very similar, except different elements being used: `nvosd` and `gvawatermark`

 <table>
 <thead>